Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 Group activity - joint activity of a group of people

-Leading activity - a type of activity in which qualitative changes in the personality are formed in a given period, for example, a game during preschool childhood.
+Leading activity is a type of activity in which qualitative changes in personality are formed in a given period, for example, play during preschool childhood.

 PROPERTIES AND REGULARITIES

 The main characteristics of activity are objectivity and subjectivity.
-Objectivity means that the objects of the external world do not directly affect the subject, but only being transformed in the process of activity, due to which
+Objectivity means that objects of the external world do not directly influence the subject, but only after being transformed in the process of activity, due to which they

-a greater adequacy of their reflection in consciousness is achieved.
-Objectivity is characteristic exclusively of human activity.
-The subjectivity of activity is expressed: in the conditionality of the mental image by past experience, needs, attitudes, emotions, goals and motives that determine the direction and selectivity of activity, as well as in the personal sense attached to various events, actions and deeds.
+greater adequacy of their reflection in consciousness is achieved.
+Objectivity is unique to human activity.
+The subjectivity of activity is expressed: in the conditioning of the mental image by past experiences, needs, attitudes, emotions, goals and motives that determine the direction and selectivity of activity, as well as in the personal meaning attached to various events, actions and deeds.

-Human activity is social, transformative in nature and is not limited to the simple satisfaction of needs, but is largely determined by the goals and requirements of society.
+Human activity is social, transformative in nature and cannot be reduced to simply meeting needs, but is largely determined by the goals and requirements of society.

 DEVELOPMENT IN ONTOGENESIS

 It has been established in psychology (P.Ya.
-Galperin and others) that, in its origin, internal activity (mental, psychic) is derived from external (objective) activity.
-Initially, the child performs objective actions, and only then, as experience accumulates, does he acquire the ability to perform the same actions in his mind (interiorizes).
-However, then the actions in the mind undergo the reverse transformation (exteriorization) themselves.
+Galperin and others) that, in its origin, internal activity (mental, mental) is derived from external (objective) activity.
+Initially, the child performs objective actions and only then, as experience accumulates, he acquires the ability to perform the same actions in his mind (interiorizes).
+However, then the actions in the mind undergo a reverse transformation (exteriorization).
 The process of forming a mental action takes place in several stages: 1) the stage of external, objective action, 2) external speech, 3) internal speech and 4) mental action.

 VIOLATIONS

-Violations of activity are associated with violations of its structural components (goal setting, motivation, conditions, unformed skills and abilities, etc.).
+Disturbances in activity are associated with violations of its structural components (goal setting, motivation, conditions, immaturity of skills and abilities, etc.).

-Violation of the target structure of activity can manifest itself in a mismatch between real and ideal goals or in their convergence.
+Violation of the target structure of activity can manifest itself in a discrepancy between real and ideal goals or in their convergence.

 2) mastery of actions specific to a particular activity.
-The formation of actions and operations occurs in two ways: with the help of imitation and by automating actions.
+The formation of actions and operations occurs in two ways: through imitation and through automation of actions.

-yours.
+twee.
 Automation can be performed at different levels - at the level of skill, skill and habit.
-Skills, abilities and habits are formed in repeated exercises.
+Skills, abilities and habits are formed through repeated exercises.

-Depending on the nature of the activity in which the skills are used, they distinguish: household, industrial, sports, gaming, educational, labor, etc. According to the form of mental reflection, they distinguish: sensory, perceptual, mnemonic, mental, and other skills.
+Depending on the nature of the activity in which the skills are used, they are distinguished: household, industrial, sports, gaming, educational, labor, etc. Based on the form of mental reflection, they are distinguished: sensory, perceptual, mnemonic, mental, etc. skills.

-The process of forming skills in different people can take place with a "positive" or "negative" acceleration.
-If the formation of a skill goes slowly at first, and then quickly, the skill is formed with a "positive" acceleration.
-If it is formed at first quickly, and then slows down, then they say that the skill is formed with a “negative” acceleration.
+The process of developing skills different people can occur with “positive” or “negative” acceleration.
+If the formation of a skill proceeds slowly at first and then quickly, the skill is formed with “positive” acceleration.
+If it is formed quickly at first and then slows down, then they say that the skill is formed with “negative” acceleration.

 In the process of skill formation, old and new skills can interact.
-If the skills are similar, the old can help shape the new (transfer phenomenon).
-So, the skill of playing the piano helps to develop the skill of typing on a typewriter.
+If the skills are similar, the old one can help form the new one (transfer phenomenon).
+Thus, the skill of playing the piano helps to develop the skill of typing on a typewriter.
 If the skills are different, then the old skill interferes with the formation of a new one (the phenomenon of interference).
-Transferring the electric switch in the apartment to another wall makes it difficult to find it for some time.
-The indicators of skill development are the elements of the skill structure:
+Moving the electrical switch in an apartment to another wall makes it difficult to find for some time.
+Indicators of skill development are the elements of the skill structure:

-1) change in performance techniques (several actions are combined into one, the time for performing an action decreases, unnecessary movements disappear);
+1) change in execution techniques (several actions are combined into one, the time to perform the action is reduced, unnecessary movements disappear);

-2) changing the method of control (visual is replaced by tactile, for example, when typing blindly);
+2) changing the method of control (visual is replaced by tactile, for example when touch typing);

-3) changing the methods of central regulation (attention is shifted to the goal).
+3) changing the methods of central regulation (attention is transferred to the goal).

 If a skill becomes a need, then it is called a habit.